What to do if work is already complete

 - It is likely you will cause damage by opening it up for inspection

-Even if you do gain a Regularisation Certificate, it doesn't remove our powers to take enforcement action should we find it necessary to ensure your safety or that of the public.
-You should not assume that applying for and receiving a Regularisation Certificate will make you safe from enforcement action, although this is less likely to happen where you do so.
-As such, it's always better to gain permission before proceeding with work than to simply apply for a Regularisation Certificate retrospectively.
+Even if you do gain a Regularisation Certificate, it does not remove our powers to take enforcement action should we find it necessary.
+This may be necessary to ensure your safety or that of the public.
+You should not assume that applying for and receiving a Regularisation Certificate will make you safe from enforcement action.
+This is less likely to happen where you do so.
+As such, it is always better to gain permission before proceeding with work than to simply apply for a Regularisation Certificate afterwards.

 What do I need in order to sell my property?

 If you sell your property, you will almost certainly be asked to provide a Completion Certificate for any work done to which the building regulations apply.
 You may have difficulty completing the sale if this is not available.
-It is important to note the difference between a Completion Certificate and a Full Plans Approval Notice:
+It is important to note the difference between a Completion Certificate and an Application for Building Control Approval with Full Plans Approval Notice:

-- The Full Plans Approval Notice confirms the work would comply with the building regulations if it were carried out in accordance with the provided drawings
+- The Approval Notice confirms the work would comply with the building regulations if it were carried out in accordance with the drawings

 - The Completion Certificate indicates that the finished work; as far as can reasonably be ascertained complies with the building regulations